AlaskaAirlines/WC-Generator/template/README.md

 ### Design Token CSS Custom Property dependency

-The use of any ODS Component has a dependency on the [ODS Design Tokens (npm install)](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
+The use of any ODS custom element has a dependency on the [ODS Design Tokens (npm install)](https://www.npmjs.com/package/@alaskaairux/orion-design-tokens).
 See repository and API information [here](https://github.com/AlaskaAirlines/OrionDesignTokens).

 For additional details in regards to using Orion Design Tokens with components, please see [./docs/TECH_DETAILS.md](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs/blob/master/docs/TECH_DETAILS.md)

 ### CSS Custom Property fallbacks

-CSS Custom Properties are not supported in older browsers.
+[CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are not supported in older browsers.
 For this, fallback properties are pre-generated and included with the npm.

 Any update to the Orion Design Tokens will be immediately reflected with browsers that support CSS Custom Properties, legacy browsers will require updated components with pre-generated fallback properties.

 ### Define dependency in project component